RylanSchaeffer/rylanschaeffer.github.io/content/learning/probabilistic_graphical_models/junction_tree_algorithm.md

 inference of marginal distributions in general undirected graphs.
 The Junction Tree Algorithm allows us to do so under certain settings.
 The approach is to convert a given undirected graph to an undirected tree where the nodes in the tree correspond to maximum cliques in the original graph (called a junction tree), and then apply belief propagation in the junction tree.
-However, this prompts some immediate follow-up questions, including:

-- When does a graph have a junction tree?
-- If a graph has a junction tree, how can we efficiently find it?
-- If a graph doesn't have a junction tree, what do we do?

-These questions will be answered in the second half.
 We first start with some definitions.

 A __clique graph__ of graph $$G$$ is a new graph where the new graph's nodes are the max cliques in $$G$$.
 A __clique tree__ is a clique graph that is a tree.